RunestoneInteractive/thinkcspy/_sources/Dictionaries/Dictionarymethods.rst

     else:
         print("We have no bananas")

-This operator can be very useful since looking up a non-existent key in a dictionary causes a runtime error.
+This operator can be very useful since looking up a non-existent key in a dictionary causes a *runtime error*.

 The ``get`` method allows us to access the value associated with a key, similar to the ``[ ]`` operator.
 The important difference is that ``get`` will not cause a runtime error if the key is not present.
 It will instead return None.

 There exists a variation of ``get`` that allows a second parameter that serves as an alternative return value in the case where the key is not present.
 This can be seen in the final example below.
-In this case, since "cherries" is not a key, return 0 (instead of None).
+In this case, since "cherries" is not a key, return 0 (instead of ``None``).

 .. activecode:: chp12_dict10